JuliaGraphs/NetworkLayout.jl/README.md

 # NetworkLayout.jl
-Graph and Tree Layout algorithms for graphs in pure Julia.
+Layout algorithms for graphs and trees in pure Julia.

 ## Algorithms